akshayiosdeveloper/SwiftUI-2024/README.md

 Added todo item screen in coredata app (todo app)
 Add logic for showing todo items in todo app
 Done with core data app (todo app)
+Add search view and search locally in the todo items in core data todo app